 • Addressing legislative and public policy issues affecting young people and the volunteer sector

 A donation is an investment in the future of America’s youth.
 Boys & Girls Clubs of America creates great futures for the next generation of our leaders by encouraging education and community involvement.
-Clubs annually serve nearly 4 million youth through Club membership and community outreach.
+Clubs annually serve 3.6 million youth through Club membership and community outreach.

 For information regarding in-kind donations to Clubs in your area, please contact a Club near you.